 - your workplace practices are impeccable and so is your history of compliance with New Zealand immigration and employment law.

-How long is the employer accreditation valid for?
+How long is the accreditation valid for?

 Is there a registry of the accredited employers with up-to-date information?